BMW 3 Series GT (2013) Review

 BMW 3 Series GT (2013) At A Glance

-New stylish hatchback version of the 3 Series.
-Gets more practical load area, extra rear space and a softer ride.
-Strong and economical engines.
+Hatchback version of the 3 Series, gets more practical load area, extra rear space and a softer ride, strong and economical engines.

 Insurance Groups are between 23–42